Hamamatsu Unagi Diary

 Furthermore, in his seventh installment of the series, Professor O’Connor even deviates from the usual theme of his blog (i.e. Japanese beverages and their food pairings) and explores other possibilities for eels beyond just being a food source.
 He focuses on the fact that eel skin is tanned into a very fine, slightly textured leather that can be used to make luxury goods, and imagines the eel leather garments and accessories sold exclusively for couture consumers in boutiques across the city.

-In Japan, there aren’t many dishes that use eel other than the classic unadon and unaju, but one of those few dishes is bokumeshi, a local dish from the Lake Hamana region.
+A lesser known dish made with eel is bokumeshi, a local dish from the Lake Hamana region.
 Bokumeshi is a mixed rice dish made by combining cooked rice with simmered eel and burdock.
 In the early days of eel farming, eels that grew too big and fat were called “boku” and were not marketable due to their large bones and thick skin.
 It is said that at the time, eel farm workers would cut these boku into chunks and mix them with rice to eat as staff meals, and this is the origin of bokumeshi.
 Since then, it has been eaten by local people mainly as a home-cooked dish, but as the price of eel rose, it is said that the number of households making it gradually decreased.
 Currently, the number of restaurants in Hamamatsu where you can eat this local dish is very limited.

 Bokumashi, a local eel dish in the Lake Hamana region.